Jatin-Shihora/Chatgpt-app/README.md

 # ChatGPT-App
 Introducing the ChatGPT mobile app, powered by the cutting-edge GPT-3.5 language model!
-Our app lets you engage in natural language conversations with ChatGPT, the AI-powered chatbot, right on your smartphone.
+This app lets you engage in natural language conversations with ChatGPT, the AI-powered chatbot, right on your smartphone.
 With its vast knowledge base, ChatGPT can answer your questions, help with your homework, or just have a friendly chat with you.

 ## Android Compose App